-So far, we’ve given a variety of businesses across a wide spectrum of industries a simpler, more affordable way to provide equal web access for all users, representing a vast improvement over existing technology.
-As a result, our clients have reduced complexity and cost, improved team efficiency, and remained in continuous compliance with changing Section 508 and ADA laws.
+So far, we’ve given a variety of enterprises across a wide spectrum of industries a simpler, more affordable way to provide equal web access for all users, representing a vast improvement over existing technology.
+As a result, our clients have reduced complexity and cost, improved team efficiency, and remained in continuous compliance with changing WCAG 2.1AA guidelines and Section 508 and ADA , and AODA laws.